apiel/zicBox/zicRack/note.md

 - when click `Sample` params it could open file selector, would have to make the params of type file...

+- add FX

 - setXY1 and setXY2

-- add modulation

 ## prompt